-For many people, a juice cleanse is the ideal way to give their body a break, re-set the immune system, clear out excess toxins, optimize digestion and even lose weight.
+For many people, a juice cleanse is the ideal way to give their body a break, reset the immune system, clear out excess toxins, optimize digestion, and even lose weight.
 The concept of a juice cleanse is quite simple – you only consume fruit and vegetable juice, in addition to as much water and green tea as you would like.
-Most people use this form of detoxing/dieting for 1-3 days, but there are some who go for weeks on fruit and vegetable juices alone.
+Most people use this form of detoxing/dieting for 1-3 days, but some go for weeks on fruit and vegetable juices alone.
 This trend has become very popular in the past decade or so, sparking a huge range of juice cleanse products and programs that are intended to guide you towards better health with a well-balanced range of beverages.

 However, there is some controversy about people going on a juice cleanse, as many people don’t do it properly, and become nutrient- or calorie-deficient, even in a short period of days.
 Experts tend to be generally split about the potential value of a juice cleanse, but few recommend using such a cleanse diet for more than 3 days, depending upon your present eating habits and lifestyle.
-Deficiencies in protein and dietary fiber are common, as a juice cleanse is actually just the vegetable and fruit juice, not the pulp you have left behind in a blender.
-Depending on how long you want your juice cleanse to last and what your goals are (e.g., weight loss, higher energy, curbed cravings etc.), you will want to choose your cleanse carefully.
+Deficiencies in protein and dietary fiber are common, as a juice cleanse is just the vegetable and fruit juice, not the pulp you have left behind in a blender.
+Depending on how long you want your juice to cleanse to last and what your goals are (e.g., weight loss, higher energy, curbed cravings, etc.), you will want to choose the plan carefully.
 Most importantly, however, you want to provide your body with enough calories and essential nutrients each day, or else a juice cleanse can do more harm than good.

-How To Do a Juice Cleanse
+How to do a Juice Cleanse?

 Some of the most popular juice cleanses on the market range from 1-7 days and may include a variety of juices that must be consumed at different times of the day in specific orders.
 Some of the more expensive juice cleanses may include rare ingredients, exotic spices, or a complex processing method that retains more of the minerals and vitamins from the fruits and vegetables.